lakshmankumar12/rubik_notes/readme.md

 * Case of having both corner and edge on top layer.
     * The corner's top color matches the edge's top color
         * If they are touching-touching the right way, its the easy case.
-        * If they are not touching-touching, put the corner down, and orient the edge to arrive at its touching-touching position.
+        * If they are not touching-touching
+            * Bring the corner first atop its corner position.
-            * You will have to move the white to corner of other side(side not on top), and make the edge piece go to the non-involed side.
+            * Move the corner to the side opp to the color on top.
+            * Put corner down.
+Orient the edge so that you get the touching-touching position.
         * If they are touching-touching the wrong way:
             * Make the corner come to the top color's side.
 The edge is hence on the non-involved side.